tytydraco/yessleep/out/Gift_or_Curse.md

 I decided to ignore the whole experience and just go home, but for some unknown reason I had an urge to look behind me.

-I turned around, about ten feet behind me was an odd creature, it's body was that of a mangled and twisted human being, it's face was horribly disfigured and covered in dozens of bloody wounds, it was missing one of it's eyes while the other one was bulging and bloodshot, the creature's jaw looked like it was shattered by a sledgehammer, blood was dripping from it's scarred mouth, it's tongue was hanging out of it like a dead earthworm, the creature just stood there, frozen in place, staring at me with it's barely functional eye.
+I turned around, about ten feet behind me was an odd creature, its body was that of a mangled and twisted human being, it's face was horribly disfigured and covered in dozens of bloody wounds, it was missing one of its eyes while the other one was bulging and bloodshot, the creature's jaw looked like it was shattered by a sledgehammer, blood was dripping from its scarred mouth, its tongue was hanging out of it like a dead earthworm, the creature just stood there, frozen in place, staring at me with its barely functional eye.

 I almost vomited as soon as I saw it, so I quickly averted my gaze, based on the reactions of the people around me, I was the only person capable of seeing the creature.